redhead/diploma-thesis/Command_handling_As_previously_described__.md

 #### Unit of Work

 The processing of a command can be seen a single unit.
 Each time the command handler executes, it is tracked in a Unit of Work.
 When command handling is finished, the current Unit of Work is committed and all actions are finalized.
 This means that aggregate repositories are notified about the changes in aggregates and saves them.
-In case of event sourced aggregates, the new events applied to the aggregates are stored to an event log and published to an Event Bus.
+In the case of event sourced aggregates, the new events applied to the aggregates are stored to an event log and published to an Event Bus.

 Note that the Unit of Work is not a replacement for transactions.
 However, the Unit of Work can be bound with a transaction by configuring the transaction manager.
 This transaction will be started at the beginning of the command handler execution and committed when finished.
-If any exception is thrown, the bound transaction are rolled back.
+If any exception is thrown, the bound transaction is rolled back.